La folie (album)

-La folie is the sixth studio album by English new wave band the Stranglers.
+La folie is the sixth studio album by the English new wave band the Stranglers.
 It was released on 9 November 1981, through the EMI record label Liberty.

 Background

 The Stranglers had initially been the most commercially successful band of the punk/new wave period in Britain, but by 1981, their success had waned noticeably.
 La folie was a conscious attempt to deliver a more commercial product.
 It is co-produced by the band with engineer Steve Churchyard and mixed by Tony Visconti.
 The band's record company, EMI, gave Visconti a brief to mix each song as a potential single.